All Episodes

 They're not going to disappear.

-So it's right, it is a legit criticism to say, well, you're just passing the buck on, yeah.
+It is a legit criticism to say, well, you're just passing the buck on, yeah.

-But that is just the reality, that's where we are in this process.
+That's where we are in this process.

-We've got to keep putting various, in all different ways, put as much pressure on the Home Office to sort sort their act out.
+We've got to keep putting various, in all different ways, put as much pressure on the Home Office to sort of sort their act out.

 Local councils now know they can block hotel use through injunctions.

-Communities will not tolerate being treated as dumping grounds nor should they.
+Communities will not tolerate being treated as dumping grounds, nor should they.

-The public backlash is only going to grow and every new hotel scheme risks more protests, more policing costs and more division.
+The public backlash is only going to grow, and every new hotel scheme risks more protests, more policing costs, and more division.

 As we have made abundantly clear in Great Yarmouth, illegal migrants are not welcome.